hoangduytran/blender-manual/manual/physics/particles/hair/dynamics.rst

    Size of the voxel grid cells for interaction effects.

 Density Target
-   Maximum density if the hair.
+   Maximum density of the hair.
 Density Strength
    The influence that the *Density Target* has on the simulation.